-- Constitution defines the roles and responsibilities of the Authority, Committees, Members and Officers and the protocols to be followed. - Member Development Strategy includes an induction for new Members and an annual training programme to provide opportunities for all Members to develop firespecific knowledge. - Senior Management Board (SMB) involves all Principal Officers and Heads of Service in supporting the Chief Fire Officer to lead the Service. - Staff Development Process Individual Performance and Development Reviews in place for all staff to enable personal objectives to be set which contribute to the overall aims of the Authority.
+- Constitution defines the roles and responsibilities of the Authority, Committees, Members and Officers and the protocols to be followed. - Member Development Strategy 2017-2020 includes an induction for new Members and an annual training programme to provide opportunities for all Members to develop fire-specific knowledge. - Senior Management Board (SMB) involves all Principal Officers and Heads of Service in supporting the Chief Fire Officer to lead the Service. - People Strategy 2017-2020 aims to support the workforce to become more resilient and diverse, to develop their skills and maximise their wellbeing at work - Staff Development Process Individual Performance and Development Reviews in place for all staff to enable personal objectives to be set which contribute to the overall aims of the Authority.
 Competency training records and a course management system are also in place.